The Last Man on Earth (1924 film): Plot

-As described in a review in a film magazine, in 1940, Elmer Smith (Foxe) proposes to Hattie (Perdue), his childhood sweetheart, and she turns him down, saying that she would not marry him if he were the last man on earth.
+As described in a review in a film magazine, In 1940, Elmer Smith proposes to Hattie, his childhood sweetheart, and she turns him down, saying that she would not marry him if he were the last man on earth.
 He jumps in his plane, determined to go where there are no women.
 A strange disease known as "masculitis" develops that kills all the males over fourteen years old.
 Women now run the world.

-Ten years later, Gertie (Cunard), a gangster, while fleeing from the police finds herself in a forest and discovers Elmer, who has been living as a hermit.
+Ten years later, Gertie, a gangster, while fleeing from the police finds herself in a forest and discovers Elmer, who has been living as a hermit.
 She brings him back and, after he is examined at a hospital, the government buys him for $10,000,000 as he is the last man on earth.
 Then arises the problem of what to do with him.
 Two lazy senators engage in a prize fight, the winner to claim him as a husband.

 His former sweetheart Hattie attends the fight and Elmer sees her.
 Then it is all off as he rushes to Hattie, keeping the other women at bay.
 They marry and a year later, twin boys are born.